Julie Brown- Boston

 Tim O’Neill started dancing in 1997 and couldn’t stop!
 He has studied and taught Blues, Lindy, Ballroom, and Argentine Tango and even wrote two theses for an MA in Sociology on social dynamics and body language observed in dance venues.
 Since 2009 he has trained or taught at over fifty events and has thirteen Blues competition titles to his name from the biggest events in the US.
 Tim believes the best way to dance is to have fun, and learning dance enhances that ability.
 When taking Tim’s classes expect to laugh, have fun, be entertained, and learn—a lot.
 And be sure to ask him to dance!

 Jenny Sowden- New York

-Jenny Sowden is an award winning, full-time, international dance instructor based in New York City where she is the managing director of Brooklyn Swings and nycBABBLE.com.
-Jenny has been training in dance for over twenty-five years and teaching for over twenty, with a BA in Dance and Theater from San Diego State University.
+Jenny Sowden is an award winning, full-time, international dance instructor based in New York City where she is the managing director and co-founder of Brooklyn Swings (Swing & Blues dance school).
+Jenny has been training in dance for over 25 years and teaching for over 20 years, with a BA in Dance and Theater from San Diego State University.
 She has studied 34 different styles of movement including Ballet, Tap, Hip Hop, West African, Capoeira, Aikido, Tango, Salsa, Lindy hop, Balboa, and Blues.
 Her background influences her teaching and general style through musicality, variety, expression and an understanding of body mechanics.
 Jenny believes the dance floor is a ‘World of Yes,’ where by constantly accepting and being inspired by what happens, creates an amazing place to be.
 We then take classes in a ‘World of Intention’ to expand our ‘World of Yes.’
 Find out more at JennySowden.com.